Doris Page Winter Garden

 This woodland garden has a range of light exposures from full sun to full shade.
-The original silty marine clay (Saanichton) soil has been modified in most of the beds over the years.
+Specialists have modified the original silty marine clay (Saanichton) soil in most of the beds over the years.

-Organic matter has been added in most beds, and coarse sand has been added to the beds below the pergola and the new beds above the Heather Garden.
+In addition, gardeners add organic matter to most of the beds and also add coarse sand to the beds below the pergola and the new beds above the Heather Garden.
 Much of the relatively heavy water demand is due to the presence of large trees and mature shrubs.

-Bulbs and herbaceous plants are placed in the woodland setting, and shrubs and small trees are situated in more open locations.
-Blooming time extends from December to May, but the displays of foliage, berries, seeds, and bark provide year-round interest.
+Designers of the winter gardens place bulbs and herbaceous plants in the woodland setting.
+Whereas shrubs and small trees are put in more open locations.
+Blooming time extends from December to May, but the displays of foliage, berries, seeds and bark provide year-round interest.

 This garden offers opportunities for both repose and learning.
 Several benches and a pergola invite the visitor to relax and enjoy the beauty of the garden and adjacent wetlands.
 The individual beds in the garden have been arranged so that home gardeners can see a selection of plants that are suitable for their own gardening needs.

 For example, the shrubs that display colored bark or berries discussed in the previous section require special, individual pruning techniques.
-Since this garden was established in 1985, three different volunteers have assumed responsibility for development and maintenance.
+Since this garden was first set up in 1985, three different volunteers have assumed responsibility for development and maintenance.
 There are a number of other volunteers, and two of them have been working in this garden since the beginning.

 The garden was established in 1985 by Rolly Inglis, with funds from the Victoria Horticultural Society.
 It is named in honor of Doris Page, who spent decades demonstrating the potential for winter gardening in this climate.
 Many of the original plants came from her garden in Cordova Bay on the Saanich Peninsula.
 The garden was upgraded and expanded in 1999 and 2000 with funds from the Doris Page Memorial Fund.